BlowtorchMe/LeFitness-AI/README.md

    - Generate a **Page Access Token** for that page.
    - Use that token as `META_ACCESS_TOKEN`.
    - The Page ID is shown in the same area; use it for `META_PAGE_ID`.
+   - This same page can receive both Facebook Messenger and Instagram Direct messages when configured.

 3. **Set the webhook URL and verify token**
    - In Messenger → Webhooks, add a callback URL: